-So why would someone feel terrified to marry someone with whom they have a great relationship?
+So why would someone feel terrified to commit to someone with whom they have a great relationship?
 Why would a loving, solid partnership trigger such deep-seated feelings of anxiety rendering my clients unable to eat, sleep, or function?
 The first reason is that it’s because the relationship is so safe that the anxiety is triggered.
 Let me explain with an example from someone who didn’t attribute the anxiety to her partnership.

 One of my dearest friends met her life partner in her late twenties.
 After a whirlwind love affair they got married, and a few months into her marriage she developed severe anxiety symptoms for the first time in her life.
 Her ears started itching and she heard a ringing that wouldn’t go away.
 Then she felt like there was copper in her mouth and her anxious mind went into overdrive: I’m dying.
 I have cancer.
 I’m going crazy.
-(All common thoughts that accompany an anxiety disorder.)
+(All common thoughts that accompany anxiety.)

 We had fallen out of close touch, but she knew that I had struggled with serious anxiety during my twenties so she called me for support.
 We talked every day, and within a few weeks she was able to identify that the safety and stability of her marriage is what allowed the anxiety to surface.
 In other words, the anxiety (fear, terror) had been living inside of her since she was child but she had always kept it at bay.
 She was a typical “good girl”: good grades, a good job, never stayed outside the expected lines.
 Her psyche lived inside a steel-clad box of expectations and busyness.